 Funding companies for staffing agencies pay you the invoice in two installments.
 They generally pay part of the invoice upfront and hold a percentage as a deposit until the client pays.
 And, you lose a percentage of the invoice to factoring fees.

 Although the approval process usually moves more quickly than bank funding, you should be aware that the invoice factoring company considers your clients’ credit.
 If you are approved, you and the factoring company sign an agreement.

 Once you and the factoring company sign the agreement, you receive an advance.
 The advance amount varies based on the company.
 For example, you might receive 80% of the invoice amount.

 You might decide to let your clients know that you have factored your invoices.
 And, your clients may pay the factoring company directly.
 When your client pays their invoice, you will receive the reserve amount, minus the factoring fees you owe to the company.

 Factoring fees are a percentage of the total invoice.
 Fees may be based on factors like your client’s creditworthiness and the length of time it takes them to pay.
 And, some companies may charge additional fees, like the upfront cost of opening an account, credit check fees, or transaction fees.

 While the previous options address the payroll funding issue, they don’t relieve you of your administrative payroll duties, such as employee on-boarding, timesheet collection, calculating pay and taxes, setting up direct deposit, and handling tax withholdings and filings.

-Using a contract staffing back-office, like FoxHire, is an option that goes beyond your need for payroll funding.
+Using a an EOR, also known as a contract staffing back-office, like FoxHire, is an option that goes beyond your need for payroll funding.
 And, you can still earn a significant profit for every hour your contractor works.